Persisted Documents๐Ÿ”—

 ]

-Before running migrations, you should have a look at the PersistedDocument model in undine.persisted_documents.model.
-This model can be swapped out with your own implementation using the UNDINE_PERSISTED_DOCUMENTS_MODEL setting, similar to how the User model can be swapped out with AUTH_USER_MODEL.
+Before running migrations, you should have a look at the PersistedDocument Model in undine.persisted_documents.model.
+This Model can be swapped out with your own implementation using the UNDINE_PERSISTED_DOCUMENTS_MODEL setting, similar to how the User model can be swapped out with AUTH_USER_MODEL.
 Whether you decide to do this or not, remember to run migrations afterwards.

 1